 Guest Students: students who are attending another institution and take classes at UT to transfer back to their home institution.
 Students are only allowed to attend for one semester at a time.
-UT needs proof of good academic standing from the home institution and student must be able to provide proof of any prerequisites taken for courses they intend to take at UT.
-Visit http://www.utoledo.edu/admission/guests.html for more information and to apply.
+UT needs proof of good academic standing from the home institution and student must be able to provide proof of any prerequisites taken for courses they intend to take at UToledo.